Homer and Eddie

 This was Anne Ramsey's final performance.
 The film received generally poor reviews from critics.

 Plot

-A homicidal escaped mental patient with a brain tumor with only a month to live meets a childlike, mentally challenged man, who becomes her traveling companion for a cross-country car trip that brings unexpected meaning to both their lives.
+Homer, a childlike, intellectually troubled man, decides to drive to Oregon from Arizona to visit his parents.
+Eddie is a homicidal escapee from a mental institution with an inoperable brain tumor.
+Eddie crosses paths with Homer, who becomes her traveling companion for a cross-country car trip that brings unexpected meaning to both their lives.